 “Grease” film director Randal Kleiser took the time to introduce me to Mr. Davison—thank you very much—as both of them have known each other forever and worked together on multiple occasions.
 Mr. Kleiser’s highly acclaimed VR project “Defrost: The Virtual Series” (2016) was their latest project up until now.

-Well, it was my first Hollywood film, I had done one film in New York.
+Well, it was my first Hollywood film; I had done one film in New York.
 But I guess you’re right: after all those years, I’m still working.
 The opportunities are different now, but I’m glad to be able to work.
-The best advise came from director Robert Aldrich when I did “Ulzana’s Raid” with Burt Lancaster for him.
+The best advice came from director Robert Aldrich when I did “Ulzana’s Raid” with Burt Lancaster for him.
 He took me aside one day and said, ‘Listen, you don’t want to be a leading man.
-If you’ll become a leading man, you will do six pictures and be washed up at thirty, and nobody will ever hear from you again.’
-And he went on to name a couple of actors that it happened to and that he had worked with.
-‘Be a supporting actor, play the character parts, like the doctors, the lawyers, the chiefs, the villains and the victims, and you can live a life and raise a family in this town.’
-I guess that was the advise I took to heart eventually, and that’s the reason why I’m still working.
+If you become a leading man, you will do six pictures and be washed up at thirty, and nobody will ever hear from you again.’
+And he went on to name a couple of actors that it happened to, and that he had worked with.
+‘Be a supporting actor, play the character parts, like the doctors, the lawyers, the chiefs, the villains, and the victims, and you can live a life and raise a family in this town.’
+I guess that was the advice I took to heart eventually, and that’s the reason why I’m still working.
 And I’ve been able to raise several families in this town [laughs].

 What kind of a director was Robert Aldrich?
 Was he a tough director?